 .. . .
 [I]n Darwin’s view, organisms were acted upon by the environment; thy were the passive object and the external world was the active subject.
 This alienation of the organism from its outside world mean that the outside world has its own laws that are independent of the organisms and so cannot be changed by those organisms.
 Organism find the world as it is, and they must either adapt or die. – from Biology as Ideology, p.
 12.

-Later in the book we see another example of an ideology replacing or overwhelming science, positing mechanistic principles as the sole (or certainly the key) determinant of the life of organisms.
+From the perspective of Neo-Darwinism, Lewontin articulates another example of an ideology replacing or overwhelming science, positing mechanistic principles as the sole (or certainly the key) determinant of the life of organisms.
 In this case it is not only evolution, with its external restraints on survival of any organism, but also DNA and its internal determinate powers that overwhelm the organism and fully constrain and define its nature and capabilities.
 The power of DNA cannot be overcome by the organism, but rather is the organism’s deterministic master.

 Living beings are seen as being determined by internal factors, the genes.
 Our genes and the DNA molecules that make them up are the modern form of grace, and in this view we will understand what we are when we know what our genes are made of.
 The world outside us poses certain problems, which we do not create but only experience as objects.
 The problems are to find a mate, to find food, to win out in competition over others, to acquire a large part of the world resources as our own, and if we have the right kinds of genes we will be able to solve the problems and leave more offspring.
 So in this view, it is really our genes that are propagating themselves through us.
 We are only their instruments, their temporary vehicles through which the self-replicating molecules that make us up either succeed or fail to spread through the world.
 In the words of Richard Dawkins, one of the leading proponents of this biological view, we are “lumbering robots” who’s genes “created us body and mind.” – from Biology as Ideology p.
 13.